 Marywood University School of Architecture offers professional, pre-professional, and post-professional programs in Architecture.
 The undergraduate programs emphasize disciplinary knowledge within a broad liberal arts framework, including a study abroad opportunity in Florence, Italy.
-The graduate program emphasize disciplinary-focused independent thesis work for students with professional degrees in architecture.
+The graduate program emphasizes disciplinary-focused independent thesis work for students with professional degrees in architecture.

 Bachelor of Architecture

-The professional undergraduate program in Architecture, the Bachelors of Architecture (B.Arch), is a five year program that is intended for students who will pursue a career as a licensed architect or advanced study in the field of architecture.
+The professional undergraduate program in Architecture, the Bachelors of Architecture (B.Arch), is a five-year program that is intended for students who will pursue a career as a licensed architect or advanced study in the field of architecture.
 The Bachelors of Architecture is the primary architectural degree offered in the School and is a candidate for accreditation by the National Architectural Accrediting Board (NAAB).
 For information about accreditation and education requirements for licensed architects, visit our Learn about Accreditation.

 Bachelor of Environmental Design in Architecture

-The pre-professional undergraduate program in Architecture, the Bachelors of Environmental Design in Architecture (BEDA), is a four year program that is intended for students who will pursue a professional Master degree or enter into a related field.
+The pre-professional undergraduate program in Architecture, the Bachelors of Environmental Design in Architecture (BEDA), is a four-year program that is intended for students who will pursue a professional Master degree or enter into a related field.
 The Bachelors of Environmental Design in Architecture curriculum follows the first four years of the Bachelors of Architecture curriculum but with the option to take fewer some professionally-oriented courses and more courses from other areas of the curriculum or other university course offerings.

 Bachelor of Interior Architecture

 This 4-year professional degree enables students to create the specific character of spaces for human use and enjoyment.
-In this capacity, interior architects/designers must understand the important role of materials, colors, textures and light in the creation of interior spaces that respond to physical, social, psychological and cultural needs of building users.
+In this capacity, interior architects/designers must understand the important role of materials, colors, textures, and light in the creation of interior spaces that respond to physical, social, psychological and cultural needs of building users.